10/16/24, 1PM ET, 10AM PT

 In an adolescent world shaped in large part by social media influences and desensitized realities, what's funny to one person might be incredibly hurtful, even harmful, for another.
 Knowing where to draw the line for young people is made that much more difficult in the face of widening generational misunderstandings.
 This session is designed to help educators and administrators explore the ways in which social norms and discipline practices can be positively influenced and made more impactful, even when "it's just a joke" or when "just a joke" goes wrong.

-10/22/24, Noon ET, 9AM PT
+DATE CHANGED FROM 10/22/24 TO 10/25/24, Noon ET, 9AM PT

 Tricky Situations in Lower School Classrooms